infinum/dotnet-handbook/Best Practices/Clean Code.md

 * Methods should not have multiple return parameters (exception is TryDoSomething pattern which returns bool and resulting object via out param).
 * Avoid using flag arguments.
 Split the method into several independent methods that can be called from the client without the flag.

+### Code order

+C# has no specific requirements for the code order inside a class.
+This is great for us because it gives us the freedom to place code wherever we want, but that doesn't mean we should just put it anywhere and call it a day.

+As we mentioned before, the code we write must be understandable to developers as well as the machines.
+In this context, understandable code must tell a story about the class we are writing, just as if we were writing a newspaper article.
+First, you get the high-level information, and as you continue reading you dive into more details.
+Related code should be vertically close, and callers should be above the callees, if possible.
+Alongside these guidelines, we use the following order:

+1. private fields
+2. public properties
+3. constructors
+4. static methods
+5. instance methods

 ### Abstraction & encapsulation